 In this article, we explained how conversion rate plays an important role in your online ad campaigns and what methods you can take to improve them.
 If you’re already taking the steps we mentioned here but still not getting expected results, you may be experiencing ad fraud.

-If you’re in doubt whether you’re being targeted by ad fraud, feel free to sign up to Spider AF’s one month free trial to detect and identify the amount of fraud affecting your ad campaigns and how much budget you’re losing to them!
+If you’re in doubt whether you’re being targeted by ad fraud, feel free to sign up to Spider AF’s 14-day free trial to detect and identify the amount of fraud affecting your ad campaigns and how much budget you’re losing to them!